scaldwellnichols/ncl_gp_performance/README.md

-├── outputs                 Folder to store code outputs (visualisations etc) ├── src                     Source code for the project │   ├── parameters.py       Parameters defining performance metrics to consider │   ├── utils.py            Useful functions
+├── outputs                 Folder to store code outputs (visualisations etc) ├── src                     Source code for the project │   ├── parameters.py       Parameters defining performance metrics to consider │   └── utils.py            Useful functions
+├── tests                   Tests for source code
-├── main.ipynb              Main notebook to run the pipeline ├── README.md               This file
+│   └── unittests           Unit-tests for functions and classes defined in the code │       └── test_utils.py   Tests for functions in src/utils.py ├── main.ipynb              Main notebook to run the pipeline ├── README.md               This file
 ├── requirements.txt        Packages used by the project └── setup.py                Sets up the project as a python package
 ```